ietf-wg-cellar/flac-specification/flac.md

 18    | Illustration
 19    | Band or artist logotype
 20    | Publisher or studio logotype

+The origin and use of value 17, "A bright colored fish", is unclear.
+This was copied to maintain compatibility with ID3v2.

 If not a picture but a URI is contained in this block, the following points apply: